 Every new pupil is given a buddy for the first few weeks when they join the school who shows them the ropes, introduces them to other children and takes them to lessons.
 Parents frequently comment on how quickly their son or daughter has settled in and how happy and confident they are at Queen’s College Junior School.

 Our 24 hour pastoral care at Queen's is underpinned by robust policies and procedures, clear and sensible school rules and a supportive and enabling environment.
-Mrs Teri Underwood is the designated safeguarding lead for the whole of the Junior School.
+Mr Andrew Free is the Designated Safeguarding Lead for the whole of Queen's College.

 To view all School Policies, please click here.